 1. Crowdfunding Money for Business

 If you’ve got a good fanbase, you may benefit from crowdfunding.
-Crowdfunding refers to the practice of raising funds for projects or initiatives by seeking small contributions from a large amount of people.
-One source says that companies and people around the world raised a whopping $16.2 billion in 2014 via crowdfunding, which was up considerably from the $6.1 billion raised in 2013.
+Crowdfunding refers to the practice of raising funds for projects or initiatives by seeking small contributions from a large number of people.
+One source says that companies and people around the world have raised a whopping $34 billion via crowdfunding, that number is expected to triple by 2025.

 Popular crowdsourcing platforms that you should check out include Kickstarter, GoFundMe, and Indiegogo, and though each site is a little different, the process is essentially the same.
 Set a financial goal and ask your fans to contribute whatever they can toward that goal.
 In return for their contribution, you can offer them some gift or reward related to your company.
 If you make tiered rewards based on different levels of donations, then you can encourage even larger amounts of money from each individual contributor.
 People may only donate a few dollars, but with enough donations, that can really add up!

 2. Offer Advance-Payment Discounts

 Have you ever renewed your newspaper subscription and been presented with the option of receiving a tangible discount if you agreed to pay upfront for a year’s worth of papers rather than to pay on a monthly basis?
 Well, you can adopt the same sort of policy for your business to increase your cash flow.
 For instance, if you operate a professional services company, why not offer incentives in the form of discounts to encourage your customers to pay either quarterly or annually — in advance.
 With a critical mass of upfront payments, you’ll certainly be cashflow positive, giving you the extra capital you need to grow.